lysanderengine/docs/docs/building.md

 To achieve the same on Unix systems compatible with ```sh```, run the ```build.sh``` script included with the engine's root directory.
 This will build the LysanderCore library in much the same way as the Batch script for Windows mentioned above.

+You may need some libraries or run into issues with CMake building the SFML library, especially with dependencies.
+For more imformation, read the useful page [here](https://www.sfml-dev.org/tutorials/2.6/compile-with-cmake.php) on the SFML website.